Lou3797/DungeonDrafter/README.md

 - [ ] Finish command on alt-tab
 - [ ] Fix command pattern implementation
 - [ ] Drawing w/ shadows shifts canvas
+- [ ] Drawing on a hidden layer deletes what is beneath it

 ### To-do:
+- [ ] Reimplement Command Pattern
 - [ ] Implement dropshadow on boundary
 - [ ] Improve mainui with more logically placed tabs
 - [ ] Implement image dragging